Toast vs Square: Which POS System Is Worth Your Money?

 • Toast Core: ~$155 in processing fees + $69 software = $224/month

 💡 Pro tip: If you’re just opening, start with Square’s free plan to validate your concept.
-If you outgrow it and need advanced restaurant tools, explore Toast once your volume justifies the monthly cost.
+If you outgrow it and need advanced restaurant tools, explore Toast once your volume justifies the monthly cost and the contract.

 Start with Square Free